AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/Documentation/03 - Security & Compliance Policies.md

 Also verify TPM status by running tpm.msc.

+---

-###Step 2: Create and Configure the GPO for Windows Hello for Business
+#### Step 2: Create and Configure the GPO for Windows Hello for Business

-Open Group Policy Management Console (GPMC) on your domain controller (gpmc.msc).
+ 1. Open Group Policy Management Console (GPMC) on your domain controller (gpmc.msc)

-Navigate to the appropriate Organizational Unit (OU) or domain.
+ 2. Navigate to the appropriate Organizational Unit (OU) or domain.

-Right-click → Create a GPO in this domain, and Link it here...
+3. Right-click → Create a GPO in this domain, and Link it here...

-Name the GPO (e.g., Windows Hello for Business - Key Trust).
+4. Name the GPO (e.g., Windows Hello for Business - Key Trust).

-Edit the GPO:
+5. Edit the GPO:

-Go to:
+  - Go to:
 ```rust
 Computer Configuration → Policies → Administrative Templates → Windows Components → Windows Hello for Business
 ```

-Enable these policies:
+ - Enable these policies:

-Use Windows Hello for Business → Enabled
+  - Use Windows Hello for Business → Enabled

-Use biometrics → Enabled
+  - Use biometrics → Enabled

-Configure PIN complexity → Configure as needed (e.g., minimum length 6)
+  - Configure PIN complexity → Configure as needed (e.g., minimum length 6)

-Require TPM → Enabled
+  - Require TPM → Enabled

+---

-Step 3: Force Group Policy Update on Client Devices
+#### Step 3: Force Group Policy Update on Client Devices
-On each Windows client device, open PowerShell as admin and run:
+1. On each Windows client device, open PowerShell as admin and run:
 ```Powershell
 gpupdate /force
 ```

-Then reboot the device to apply the policy.
+2. Then reboot the device to apply the policy.

+---

-Step 4: Register Windows Hello for Business on Client Go to Settings → Accounts → Sign-in options.
+#### Step 4: Register Windows Hello for Business on Client

+1. Go to Settings → Accounts → Sign-in options.

-Set up Windows Hello PIN.
+2. Set up Windows Hello PIN.

-Enable biometric sign-in if supported (fingerprint or facial recognition).
+3. Enable biometric sign-in if supported (fingerprint or facial recognition).

-Confirm that Windows Hello sign-in works correctly.
+4. Confirm that Windows Hello sign-in works correctly.

-Step 5: Verify Device Registration Status
+#### Step 5: Verify Device Registration Status

-On the client device, open PowerShell and run:
+1. On the client device, open PowerShell and run:
 ```powershell
 dsregcmd /status
 ```
-Ensure that the device shows as Hybrid Azure AD joined and Windows Hello authentication is active.
+2. Ensure that the device shows as Hybrid Azure AD joined and Windows Hello authentication is active.

 ---